dominant-strategies/quai-docusaurus/docs/develop/tutorials/solidity.md

 ### Environment Variables

-We've included a sample environment file, [`.env.dist`](https://github.com/dominant-strategies/hardhat-example/blob/main/.env.dist), file at the root of the `hardhat-example` repo to hold token details, private keys, and RPC URLs in a secure fashion.
+We've included a sample environment file, [`.env.dist`](https://github.com/dominant-strategies/hardhat-example/blob/main/.env.dist), file at the root of the `hardhat-example` repo to manage token details, private keys, and RPC URLs in a secure fashion.

 :::note
 The `.env.dist` file is a template file and should not be used as is.
 You should copy the `.env.dist` file to a new `.env` file in the repository root using the following command: